ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

     a table containing the GTIs together with the significance for all the sources with a significant variability detected.

+The significance of a source can be displayed using the ``show_variability_evolution.py`` script in the example forlder

 General parameters
 ------------------